Some tips for beginners and new bunny parents:

 We do not support cages and condos if these cages are the place where the bunnies are living all day long.

-Animal organizations and rabbit vets in the U.S. and Europe advocate a size of 22 square foot per bunny is the minimum a playpen should have.
+Animal organizations and rabbit vets advocate a size of 22 square foot per bunny is the minimum a playpen should have.
 Most cages are less than half that size!
 The bigger the better!!

-Bunnies are moving around hobbling, therefore it cannot be bunny friendly if they reach the fence of their cage after hopping once.
+Bunnies are moving around hopping and often making big jumps.
+Therefore it cannot be bunny friendly if they reach the fence of their cage after hopping once.

 Just be careful that the boxes are plain and not printed on.
-A good alternative to being creative on your own (and not everybody is) are the “bunny castles”.
+A good alternative to being creative on your own (and not everybody is) are the cardboard “bunny castles” which a lot of bunny rescues offer in their shops.

 Change it up!